 Social Studies Department

-Social Studies education has a specific mandate in regard to citizenship education.
+Social Studies education has a specific mandate pertaining to citizenship education.
 This mandate provides every student with the opportunity to learn and develop the skills that are needed for participation in American social, political, and economic life.
-As the world becomes more interdependent, that mandate extends to the global community and a need for students to adapt to an ever changing environment in regards to American beliefs and values.
+As the world becomes more interdependent, that mandate extends to the global community and a need for students to adapt to an ever-changing environment in regards to American beliefs and values.

 Social Studies Course Descriptions